The future of HR is here! Launching Zimyo 3.0 (powered by Agentic AI)

 FAQs:

-What is incentive pay?
+What is incentive meaning?

 Yes, incentive in salary is a common practice, especially in sales, IT, and finance roles.
+Also, Incentive in salary meaning includes incentive as an additional addition that is added to you company.

 Get the Best HR Tech Solution Today